 These options depend on the type of column and therefore are not always available.
 For example, very few options apply to automatic columns.

-To modify column options, click on the 3 dots in the column’s header, then "Settings" in the menu.
+To access a the options of a column, click on the 3 dots in the column’s header, then "Settings" in the menu:

-On the screen above, you also have access to options to modify the behavior of the columns.
+On the screen below, you also have access to options to modify the behavior of the columns.
 For example, you can make data entry mandatory in a column, specify a default value, hide a column or make it read only, require user to enter a different value for each row or add constraints on numerical values (e.g. minimum and maximum value, number of digits displayed after the decimal point).

 You can describe your columns to make your tables more readable and easier to understand for your users.

 The subtitle allows you to add additional information to the column.
 It’s displayed permanently below the title (here: "PDF or DOCX"):